martbetz/martbetz.github.io/faq.md

 ### Can I hire you? ###

-I'm not a professional; I’m a hippie with a hobby.
+I'm not a professional; I’m a happy hobby-hippie.

 ### Where are you from? ###